mathbeveridge/mathbeveridge.github.io/_publications/2020-definetti-lattice.md

 ---
-title: "The Voter Basis and the Admissibility of Tree Characters"
+title: "De Finetti Lattices and Magog Triangles"
 collection: publications
 permalink: /publication/2020-definetti-lattice
 excerpt: 'We show that a family of poset extensions is equinumerous with alternating sign matrices'